-In the event a worksite is impacted by a critical incident, and to the extent budgetary resources allow, the Employer will provide the employees appropriate and adequate Critical Incident Stress Debriefing (CISD).
-CISD is to be used for critical job-related incidents including, but not limited to, mass casualty, riots, work peer suicide, serious work injury, and/or work-related death of coworker.
+8.6.1 In the event a worksite is impacted by a critical incident, and to the extent budgetary resources allow, the Employer will provide the employees appropriate and adequate Critical Incident Stress Debriefing (CISD).
+CISD is to be used for critical job-related incidents including, but not limited to, mass casualty, riots, work peer suicide, serious work injury, and/or work-related death of co-worker.

-CISD response will be offered as soon as practicable after an incident.
+8.6.2 CISD response will be offered as soon as practicable after an incident.